Minnamurra Falls Rainforest Walk in Budderoo National Park

 Dogs: Not allowed

-Both Minnamurra Falls and Minnamurra Rainforest are accessible from the Minnamurra Rainforest Centre in Budderoo National Park, near Wollongong and Kiama.
+Minnamurra Falls is accessed via the Minnamurra Rainforest Centre in Budderoo National Park, located near Wollongong and Kiama.

-To get to the centre, turn into Minnamurra Falls Road from Jamberoo Mountain Road, and drive all the way to the end.
-The centre has a reasonably sized car park, and costs $12 per vehicle per day.
+To reach the centre, turn onto Minnamurra Falls Road from Jamberoo Mountain Road and follow it to the end.
+There is a well-sized car park available, with a fee of $12 per vehicle per day.

 345 Minnamurra Falls Road